Ironical-Suburb/Ironical-Suburb.github.io/_pages/cv.md

 Conducted surveys and documented all responses.
 Gathered and submitted observational information in addition to required data points.
-Increased data-entry productivity by 10% with help of maintaining detailed logs of data projects, identifying issues and improving them.
+Increased data-entry productivity by 10% with the help of maintaining detailed logs of data projects, identifying issues and improving them.
 Uploaded or transmitted data using secure protocols.